How to Safely Host Holiday Gatherings During COVID-19 and Flu Season

 - Say cheese.
 Holidays are all about reconnecting with family and friends.
 Encourage your guests to send pictures from holidays past and create a slideshow to play throughout your event.
 This is a no-contact way to get everyone in on the fun and relive fun memories.

 - Feed your soul.
 OK, we lied.
 Holidays aren’t just about family and friends … they’re also about the food!
 Have each guest prepare their own dish for everyone to try.
 This takes pressure off the host and allows everyone to put their best dish forward.
-As mentioned above, though, make sure to have one person in charge of serving to control the spread of germs.

 Getting well and staying well: